Finding Your First Paying SaaS Customer

 I learned this the slow way, by building first and looking for the buyer second.
 The order that works is the reverse.
 Find one person with the painful problem, get them to pay, then find the next one the same way.
 Ten times by hand before you build a single automated acquisition channel.

 This post is the by-hand playbook: where first customers actually come from, how to work each source, the concierge close that gets you paid before the product is finished, and the exact words for asking someone to pay without flinching.
 It assumes you have already validated the idea; once you have a customer, decide how to price for them.
 More in Founder Systems.
+A simple weekly review keeps that by-hand customer work from slipping.
+That by-hand selling is founder-led sales; a Product Hunt launch comes later, not first.
+The cheapest channel of all is referral loops once a few customers love it.
+Record each of those by-hand sales somewhere simple — a founder CRM without overbuilding is enough to start, and far better than trusting your memory.

 Key takeaways